diskoverdata/diskover-docs/source_files/install_diskover_web_windows_install_php.md

 #### Install PHP

-🔴 &nbsp;Go to the official download link and download the required version of PHP 7 for Windows: <a href=“https://www.php.net/downloads.php”>https://www.php.net/downloads.php</a>
+🔴 &nbsp;Go to the official download link and download the required version of PHP 7 for Windows: [https://www.php.net/downloads.php](https://www.php.net/downloads.php)

 🔴 &nbsp;Download the **Thread Safe** version 7.X for Windows.